-The only category of Early Years provision that is in deficit rather than surplus is 0-2-year-old childcare.
-The model used to estimate the number of 0-2-year-olds requiring childcare (excluding the 2-year-old funding scheme) considers the Department for Education Childcare and Early Years Survey of Parents in England 2019.

-The survey findings calculate a percentage of each age group who use formal childcare.
+- 8.8 The only category of Early Years provision that is in deficit rather than surplus is 0-2-year-old childcare.
+The model used to estimate the number of 0-2-year-olds requiring childcare (excluding the 2-year-old funding scheme) considers the Department for Education Childcare and Early Years Survey of Parents in England 2019. - 8.9 The survey findings calculate a percentage of each age group who use formal childcare.
 For 0-year-olds 11% would use formal childcare.
 For 1-year olds 35% would use formal childcare.
 For 2-year-olds 22% would use formal childcare (excluding the 2-year-old funding scheme) based on removing the estimated figure for the 2-year-old funding scheme against the Department for Education Childcare and Early Years Survey of Parents in England 2019.

-Because deprivation has been considered, the percentage for each age group fluctuates by smaller geographies within each district depending on the deprivation ranking.
+Because deprivation has been considered, the percentage for each age group fluctuates - Because deprivation has been considered, the percentage for each age group fluctuates by smaller geographies within each district depending on the deprivation ranking.

-Future requirements will depend on a number of factors, including changes in birth rate, level of provision and changes in regulations and new Government initiatives relating to the sector.
+8.10 Future requirements will depend on a number of factors, including changes in birth rate, level of provision and changes in regulations and new Government initiatives relating to the sector.
 Planned housing growth in Stevenage over the Local Plan period will generate increased demand for Early Years places.
 FEE for three- and four-year olds will be provided in new and expanded primary schools in Stevenage.
 New primary schools in the West of Stevenage, North of Stevenage, and Town Centre strategic housing sites will include nursery provision.

-See following section on primary schools.
+8.11 See following section on primary schools.

-Schools
+9. Schools

-Hertfordshire County Council is responsible for planning and monitoring school provision across the county.
-The local authority's role in securing new school provision has changed, particularly since the Academies Act 2010 and the Education Act 2011.

-A number of schools in Hertfordshire now operate outside of HCC's control.
+- 9.1 Hertfordshire County Council is the local authority (LA) with statutory responsibility for education and has a duty to secure sufficient school places in its area, ensuring every child has access to a school place.
+The local authority's role in securing new school provision has changed, particularly since the Academies Act 2010 and the Education Act 2011. - 9.2 A number of schools in Hertfordshire now operate outside of HCC's control.
 It is further expected that all new school provision will take the form of either an academy or free school.
 However, the local authority remains responsible for ensuring a sufficient supply of school places to meet demand and also to promote diversity and choice.
-This provision includes nursery, primary, secondary, sixth-form education, and special needs.

-When an existing school proposes conversion to an academy, the local authority has no decision-making role in the process.
+This provision includes nursery, primary, secondary, sixth-form education, and special needs. - 9.3 When an existing school proposes conversion to an academy, the local authority has no decision-making role in the process.
 Consultation is undertaken by the proposers of new schools.
-The fitness of their proposals (in terms both of buildings and operation) is assessed and determined by the Department for Education, which then contracts with the provider.

-However, where wholly new schools are proposed, the local authority can perform a facilitation role in delivering premises, in the form of either land or built facilities, and then inviting bidders.
-Bids are then assessed as above.

-In the case of existing local authority-controlled schools, HCC uses its resources to meet demand arising from changes in the population.
-This may lead to (short-term or permanent) demand for extra provision, a reduction in provision, or a change from one type of provision to another.

-School places are expressed in terms of 'forms of entry' (FE).
+The fitness of their proposals (in terms both of buildings and operation) is assessed and determined by the Department for Education, which then contracts with the provider. - However, where wholly new schools are proposed, the local authority can perform a facilitation role in delivering premises, in the form of either land or built facilities, and then inviting bidders.
+Bids are then assessed as above. - 9.4 In the case of existing local authority-controlled schools, HCC uses its resources to meet demand arising from changes in the population.
+This may lead to (short-term or permanent) demand for extra provision, a reduction in provision, or a change from one type of provision to another. - School places are expressed in terms of 'forms of entry' (FE).
 1FE relates to 30 school places.